Joachimites: Later influence

 The Fraticelli were influenced by the teachings of Joachim.
 Joachim also possibly influenced the views of Dante.

 Joachimite interpretations influenced some Puritans in the 17th and 18th centuries, and in modern times some Protestants such as Jurgen Moltmann were influenced by Joachim's theology, however, he is often viewed negatively by Catholics.

+Scholars like Oswald Spengler, Henri de Lubac and Eric Voegelin note that Joachim's theological model of a progressive, three-stage movement toward a spiritual culmination laid the conceptual groundwork for modern philosophies of history, most notably Hegelian historicism.